technology-net/core/README.md

 ## Description.
-This is a package user management
+This is a core package management

 ## Create new project and add file `webpack.mix.js`
 ```